Seagate/cortx/doc/Community-Build/Generate-Cortx-Build-Stack.md

 ## Prerequisites

-- All the prerequisites specified in the [Setting up the CORTX Environment for Single Node](https://github.com/Seagate/cortx/blob/main/doc/Community-Build/Setting-up-the-CORTX-Environment-for-SingleNode.md) must be satisfied.
+- All the prerequisites specified in the [Building the CORTX Environment for Single Node](https://github.com/Seagate/cortx/blob/main/doc/Community-Build/Building-CORTX-From-Source-for-SingleNode.md) must be satisfied.

 ## Procedure